Richmond and Charlottesville VA: The Film Lovers’ Tour

-The Film Festival, which celebrated its 25th anniversary in 2011, screens hundreds of films from all over the world, with appearances by movie greats like Jimmy Stewart, Anthony Hopkins, Sandra Bullock and Sigourney Weaver.
+The Film Festival screens hundreds of films from all over the world, with appearances by movie greats like Jimmy Stewart, Anthony Hopkins, Sandra Bullock and Sigourney Weaver.

 I guess I’d have to say the highlight of my trip was my visit to Monticello, which (almost) left me speechless.
 The spirit of the man is so well expressed in the beautiful mountaintop home he designed; you can literally walk into his world and see his books and his boots and his paintings.

-Most of Jefferson’s possessions were auctioned off after his death, but the museum staff have been diligently buying them back over the years, and they have a great collection, which includes some of the samples and artifacts sent back by the Lewis and Clark Expedition.
+Most of Jefferson’s possessions were auctioned off after his death, but the museum staff has been diligently buying them back over the years, and they have a great collection, which includes some of the samples and artifacts sent back by the Lewis and Clark Expedition.
 Unfortunately, photography is not allowed inside the building.